Who are we?

 SIODFA has signed a Memorandum of Understanding with the International Union for the Conservation of Nature (IUCN) to cooperate in investigating, developing and promoting appropriate means of deep-sea resources management, including mitigation of adverse impact of fishing activities on the marine environment and non-targeted species, based on the FAO Code of Conduct for the management of deep-sea fisheries in the high seas; to exchange views and work together for sustainable development of fisheries using e.g., Benthic Protected Areas and an Ecosystem Approach; and to develop and reinforce communication partnerships and links between the marine environment and those involved in these fisheries.

-SIODFA is an accredited observer to the Southern Indian Ocean Fisheries Agreement (SIOFA) and has participated in all of its general meetings, meetings of the Scientific Committee, meetings of the Compliance Committee and stock assessment working groups.
-SIODFA is also an accredited observer to the Food and Agriculture Organization, Rome.
+SIODFA is an accredited observer to the Food and Agriculture Organization, Rome. and to the Southern Indian Ocean Fisheries Agreement (SIOFA).
+We have participated in all past general meetings, meetings of the Scientific Committee, meetings of the Compliance Committee and stock assessment working groups.

 SIODFA is administered as follows: